 The Group incurs credit risk from transactions with financial institutions.
-The total credit risk on cash and cash equivalents, which have been recognised in the statement of financial position, is the carrying amount.
+The total credit risk on cash and cash equivalents and short-term investments, which have been recognised in the statement of financial position, is the carrying amount.
 The Company and its subsidiaries do not retain any collateral or security to support transactions with financial institutions.
-Cash and cash equivalents are held and transacted with National Australia Bank, Western Union and Primis bank.
+Cash and cash equivalents and short-term are held and transacted with National Australia Bank, Commonwealth Bank, Westpac, Western Union and Primis bank.